 1. Define your targets

-Before you dive in to account based marketing, it goes without saying that pinpointing target accounts is a must.
+Before you dive in to account based marketing, it is understood that pinpointing target accounts is necessary.
 What do the companies that currently deliver the most revenue to your business have in common?
 Which organisations are a perfect match for your product or service?

 By nailing down the types of companies you can add value to and, most importantly, can benefit your business, you’ll start out on a much stronger footing and be able to plan accordingly.
 Defining the company size and particular pain point or challenges that match your offering and available resources will be essential to identify the organisations you should be targeting to achieve the best returns.